DoDat-12/book_sparkthedefinitiveguide/data/README.md

 # Datasets

-This folder contains all of the datasets used in The Definitive Guide.
+This folder contains all the datasets used in The Definitive Guide.

-The datasets are as follow.
+The datasets are as follows.

 ## Flight Data